 For those just getting started as basketball coaches, it’s important to have realistic expectations.
-That means without experience as a coach, you are not likely to get a job as a college basketball coach, or higher level.
+That means without experience as a coach, you are not likely to get a job as a college basketball coach.

 Start with community or school coaching or assistant coach roles that will help you gain the experience and confidence you need for a long and happy career as a basketball coach.
 Make sure that you check your state’s requirements, and start building your plan from there.

 If you are interested in looking for a job as a basketball coach, head on over to Jobs In Sports where we maintain America’s most up-to-date sports job board.
 Jobs In Sports offers much more than just job listings.
 Find resume services to help you stand out with prospective employers, read tips and tricks to help you succeed, and be part of a community of like-minded job seekers.